Introduction/Overview:

-A. Participation in a WCC race
+A. Participation in a WCC race (run, walk, volunteer, or direct)

-B. Age Group competition
+B. Age Group standing

-C. Placing in the Top Five overall
+C. Placing in the Top Three Overall

 Competition is divided into Male and Female categories.